Ehud Olmert was mayor of Jerusalem from 1993 to 2003

 Israeli Prison Service spokesman Assaf Librati confirmed his release.

-During the trial in 2015, the businessman described how he would go to hotels and hand over envelopes stuffed with cash to Olmert.
+Talansky provided colorful testimony, describing how he would go to hotels and give cash-filled envelopes to Olmert.

-In another instance, the businessman gave him a $15,000 loan and asked him to return the money as soon as possible.
+In another instance, Olmert asked for a $15,000 loan, and Talansky said he would like to see the money returned as soon as possible.

-"Famous last words," Talansky said, explaining that he hadn't been repaid.
+“Famous last words,” said Talansky, explaining that he hadn’t been repaid.

-Olmert was also sentenced on the bribery case known as the Holyland case.
+Also under appeal is the six-year sentence Olmert received last year on the bribery case, known as the Holyland case.